Hegselmann--Krause model with environmental noise: Hegselmann--Krause model

 for $t\geq 0$, where \(\hat{\mathbf{X}}^{N}_t:= (\hat{X}_t^{1,N}, \ldots, \hat{X}_t^{N,N})\).
 This allows to introduce an intermediate particle system by

-We note that, similar to \eqref{eq: introduction_McKean_Vlasov_for_Hk}, the aforementioned equation is in general a non-linear, non-local McKean--Vlasov SDE, which induces a non-linear Fokker--Planack equation similar to the one presented in~\eqref{eq: introduction_Fokker_Planack_for_Hk}.
-The regularized systems allow to estimates, for all \(i\), terms of the form \(\E(|\hat{X}_t^{i,N}-\hat{Y}_t^{i,N}| )\) and \(\E(|\hat{Y}_t^{i,N}-\hat{Y}_t^{i}|)\) separately via PDE methods by studying the associated non-linear Fokker--Planck equations.
+We note that, similar to \eqref{eq: introduction_McKean_Vlasov_for_Hk}, the aforementioned equation is in general a non-linear, non-local McKean--Vlasov SDE, which induces a non-linear Fokker--Planck equation similar to the one presented in~\eqref{eq: introduction_Fokker_Planck_for_Hk}.
+The regularized systems allow to estimate, for all \(i\), terms of the form \(\E(|\hat{X}_t^{i,N}-\hat{Y}_t^{i,N}| )\) and \(\E(|\hat{Y}_t^{i,N}-\hat{Y}_t^{i}|)\) separately via PDE methods by studying the associated non-linear Fokker--Planck equations.
 As a result, one can obtain propagation of chaos for the system \eqref{eq: spde_introduction_regularized_particle_system} with \(k_{\scriptscriptstyle{HK}}^N\) instead of \(k_{\scriptscriptstyle{HK}}\).
-Following the above described method, various version of propagation of chaos has been shown for a variety of models with general kernels \(k\) in \cite{lazarovici2017mean, canizares2017stochastic, chen2021rigorous} for particle systems without environmental noise, which have non-Lipschitz, unbounded and even singular interaction force kernels.
+Following the above described method, various versions of propagation of chaos have been shown for a variety of models with general kernels \(k\) in \cite{lazarovici2017mean, canizares2017stochastic, chen2021rigorous} for particle systems without environmental noise, which have non-Lipschitz, unbounded and even singular interaction kernels.